music-technology-and-performance-main

 Our professional, broad-minded and flexible graduates are well positioned to succeed in the thriving and rapidly changing contemporary digital media and music industries, and have a very strong track record at gaining employment as composers, sound designers, performing and recording artists, session musicians, recording engineers, producers and audio technicians in music management, theatre, TV and radio content and production.

-Our superb facilities allow you to explore areas such as spatialisation, musical computing, sound recording and video.
+Our superb facilities allow you to explore areas such as sound recording and production, sequencing and synthesis, spatialisation, musical computing and video.
 We also have an extremely lively musical community with frequent concerts, events, music profession visitors and student exchanges.

 Key features